 Vista vs Cruz

 -The price.
-The C is sold for about $460 vs V that costs around $730.
+The C is sold for about $460 vs V which costs around $730.

 -No bassinet.
 C doesn’t have a bassinet included like V. But you can purchase it separately for around $190.